cryptonlx/crypto/readme.md

 5. **[API-USER-TXH]** Get user's transaction history sorted by newest.\
    `/GET /user/{username}/transactions`
     - Get transactions requested by user.
 Ledgers of other user's wallet will be omitted.
-    - Includes ledgers of user's wallet not recorded from a transaction requested by the user.
+    - Includes ledgers of user's wallet recorded from transactions requested by other users.

 6. **[API-USER-NEW]** Create new user.\
    `/POST /user`